grafana/grafana/docs/sources/fundamentals/exemplars/index.md

 1. Place your cursor over an exemplar (highlighted star).
 Depending on your backend trace data source, you will see a blue button with the label `Query with <data source name>`.
 In the following example, the tracing data source is Tempo.

-   {{< figure src="/static/img/docs/basics/exemplar-details.png" class="docs-image--no-shadow" max-width= "275px" caption="Screenshot showing Exemplar details" >}}
+   {{< figure src="/media/docs/grafana/exemplars/screenshot-exemplar-details.png" class="docs-image--no-shadow" max-width= "275px" caption="Screenshot showing exemplar details" >}}

 1. Click the **Query with Tempo** option next to the `traceID` property.
 The trace details, including the spans within the trace are listed in a separate panel on the right.

-   {{< figure src="/static/img/docs/basics/exemplar-explore-view.png" class="docs-image--no-shadow" max-width= "750px" caption="Explorer view with panel showing trace details" >}}
+   {{< figure src="/media/docs/grafana/exemplars/screenshot-exemplar-explore-view.png" class="docs-image--no-shadow" max-width= "750px" caption="Explorer view with panel showing trace details" >}}

 For more information on how to drill down and analyze the trace and span details, refer to the [Analyze trace and span details](#analyze-trace-and-spans) section.